 In response to this problem, the Japan Guide Dog Association has stepped forward and now provides temporary IDs for foreign guide dogs.
 They require that that people applying for the temporary certification be a graduate of a member organization of the International Guide Dog Federation.
 Processing the temporary certification can require a number of weeks, if you are interested, please see their website here: https://www.moudouken.net/en/

 In addition to this certification, your guide dog will also need to follow the rules of quarantine for Japan.
 The Japan Guide Dog Association doesn’t handle this, so please see the website of the Animal Quarantine Service, Ministry of Agriculture, Forestry and fisheries of Japan: http://www.maff.go.jp/aqs/english/index.html

-*Unfortunately, the law currently only covers persons with physical disabilities, not persons with mental illness.
+*Unfortunately, the law currently only covers persons with visual impairments, not persons with mental illness or other physical disabilities.
 Please contact the Japan Guide Dog Association for more details.